tpankratz1/Final-Project-Stroke-Prediction/README.md

 ### Machine Learning Model

-- A provisional machine learning model has been created
+- A provisional machine learning model has been created (see very preliminary .ipynb draft file in respository)
     - It takes in data from the provisional database (PostgreSQL)
     - It outputs labels for input data